 You can set breakpoints on global symbols using the Debug.breakexpr("expr") method.
 The type of the symbol will determine the breakpoint that is set.
-For example...

-'''
+For example will set a breakpoint on entry to the fn1 function, and will set a breakpoint when the variable var1 is written.
+This method can also be used set breakpoints on addresses.
+For example

 Debug.breakexpr("fn1")

-'''